To Our BIFMC Patients, Volunteers and Supporters,

-Barrier Islands Free Medical Clinic has set up telemedicine access for our patients to continue to receive access to quality health care and necessary prescriptions, while keeping our patients and volunteers safe.
-While we are not currently able to see patients in person, we are actively consulting with them over the telephone, writing prescriptions, obtaining non-generic medications and assisting them with the virtual screenings at MUSC and Roper St. Francis for any concerns surrounding COVID-19.
+Barrier Islands Free Medical Clinic has reopened, taking all necessary precautions to ensure the safety of our patients and staff.
+We now also provide telemedicine access for patients to continue to receive access to quality health care and necessary prescriptions from home.
+We are actively consulting with patients over the telephone, writing prescriptions, obtaining non-generic medications and assisting them with the virtual screenings at MUSC and Roper St. Francis for any concerns surrounding COVID-19.
 Our staff and volunteer nurses are doing a great job fielding patient calls and connecting them with volunteer doctors.
 We also continue to provide our patients with diabetes monitoring supplies and any other needs they may have until we are back to normal operations.
-Over the days and weeks to come we will reassess the CDC guidelines, and will re-open our Clinic doors to all as soon as possible.
+Over the months to come we will continue to reassess the CDC guidelines and adjust clinic operations accordingly.

-We are reviewing our previously scheduled visits and will move to accommodate these patients via telephone and video conferencing methods.
-The IT department at Roper St. Francis has been assisting our volunteer doctors to obtain EMR access on their home laptops so they can safely consult with patients over the telephone, and The National Volunteers in Medicine offices are also working with us to provide better access to telemedicine for patients.
+The IT department at Roper St. Francis has been assisting our volunteer doctors to obtain EMR access on their home laptops so they can safely consult with patients over the telephone and video conferencing as needed, and The National Volunteers in Medicine offices are also working with us to provide better access to telemedicine for patients.

 We have been working diligently to stay abreast of the COVID19 updates while we collaborate with our local hospitals and free clinics.
 We promised our patients we would be here for them for years to come and our commitment to this mission is stronger than ever.
 Your long term support of the clinic, along with other generous donors, is allowing us to weather this storm for the foreseeable future, and our gratitude to you is immense.